How To Care for A Monstera deliciosa

 Unlike some houseplants, Monstera deliciosa's roots don't damage the entire surface.
 However, you can trim the aerial roots they seem to push out from time to time or you can tuck them back into the soil.

 Air layering is the best way to propagate Monstera deliciosa.
 You will need sharp pruning shears, sphagnum or floral moss, twist ties and a plastic bag in this method.
 Firstly, you need to search for a leaf growing outside of the stem with a short root or a node.
 Cut one-third of that stem's width beneath the root or node.
 This little incision will encourage the plant to later push out roots where the node is.
 Then wrap that portion with one layer of sphagnum moss.
 Wet the moss by using a water spray and wrap it in a plastic bag.
 Twist ties can then be used to secure it.
 Once roots form (this will usually take over a week), you can then cut that stem and put the new plant in the soil.
+Another method is by using a plant propagation station.

 Outdoor caring tips